alanng10/class-lang/Docue/Article/Word/a.md

 Word "money" has meaning that is trade symbol.

+Word "balance" has meaning that is money balance.

 Word "intern" has meaning that is internal.

 Word "extern" has meaning that is interface to external.